hugo-eureka-esr/hugo-eureka-esr/CONTRIBUTING.md

 <!-- Modified from the original by Eureka ESR contributors. -->
-Thank you for investing your time in contributing to Eureka!
+Thank you for investing your time in contributing to Eureka ESR!
 This is a document that is still under construction and therefore does not cover all considerations during development.

 ## CSS Resources